 On March 18, 2014, the Company entered into the Indenture with Wells Fargo Bank, National Association, as trustee, relating to the Company's issuance of \$100 million of the Notes.
 The Notes bear interest at the rate of 5.25% per year, payable semi-annually in arrears on March 1 and September 1 of each year, beginning on September 1, 2014.
 The Notes will mature on March 1, 2019, unless earlier repurchased by the Company or converted by the holder in accordance with their terms prior to such maturity date.
 Holders of the Notes may convert all or any portion of their notes, in multiples of \$1,000 principal amount, at their option at any time prior to the close of business or the business day immediately preceding the maturity date.
 Each \$1,000 of principal of the Notes will initially be convertible into 166.2593 shares of our common stock, which is equivalent to an initial conversion price of approximately \$6.01 per share, subject to adjustment upon the occurrence of certain events, or, if the Company obtains the required consent from its stockholders, into shares of the Company's common stock, cash or a combination of cash and shares of its common stock, at the Company's election.
 If the Company has received stockholder approval, and it elects to settle conversions through the payment of cash or payment or delivery of a combination of cash and shares, the Company's conversion obligation will be based on the volume weighted average prices ("VWAP") of its common stock for each VWAP trading day in a 40 VWAP trading day observation period.
 The Notes and any of the shares of common stock issuable upon conversion have not been registered.
 Holders will have the right to require the Company to repurchase their Notes, at a repurchase price equal to 100% of the principal amount of the Notes plus accrued and unpaid interest, upon the occurrence of certain fundamental changes, subject to certain conditions.
-No fundamental changes occurred during the three months ended October 31, 2016.
+No fundamental changes occurred during the three months ended April 30, 2017.
 The Company may not redeem the Notes prior to the mandatory date, and no sinking fund is provided for the Notes.
 The Company will have the right to elect to cause the mandatory conversion of the Notes in whole, and not in part, at any time on or after March 6, 2017, if the last reported sale price of its common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive), including the trading day immediately preceding the date on which the Company notifies holders of its election to mandatorily convert the Notes, during any 30 consecutive trading day period ending on, and including, the trading day immediately preceding the date on which the Company notifies holders of its election to mandatorily convert the notes.
-As of October 31, 2016 and July 31, 2016, the net carrying value of the Notes was \$58.2 million and \$57.2 million, respectively.
+As of April 30, 2017 and July 31, 2016, the principal amount of the Notes was \$67.6 million and \$69.6 million, respectively.
+As of April 30, 2017 and July 31, 2016, the net carrying value of the Notes was \$58.7 million and \$57.2 million, respectively.

-Consolidated working capital was \$116.0 million at October 31, 2016, compared with \$125.1 million at July 31, 2016.
-Included in working capital were cash and cash equivalents of \$105.3 million at October 31, 2016 and \$130.8 million at July 31, 2016.
+Consolidated working capital was \$112.0 million at April 30, 2017, compared with \$125.1 million at July 31, 2016.
+Included in working capital were cash and cash equivalents of \$111.9 million at April 30, 2017 and \$130.8 million at July 31, 2016.
+The Company's current ratio was 1.7 to 1 at April 30, 2017 compared to 1.6 to 1 at July 31, 2016.